data301-2020-winter2/course-project-group_1022/README.md

 ## Describe your topic/interest in about 150-200 words

-On January 6th, 2021 Adrain Dix, the BC Minister of Health, announced that 90% of surgeries postponed due to Covid-19 shutdowns had now been completed and despite ongoing Covid strain, BC hospitals had achieved a 12% reduction in total surgical waitlists (2).
+On January 6th, 2021 Adrain Dix, the BC Minister of Health, announced that 90% of surgeries that were postponed due to Covid-19 shutdowns had now been completed and despite ongoing Covid strain, BC hospitals had achieved a 12% reduction in total surgical waitlists (2).
 Minister Dix deemed this post-Covid progress "remarkable" (3).

 Even before Covid-19 thrust health care delivery into the spotlight of popular media, measures of surgical wait times were used as a key marker for the efficiency and robustness of health systems in BC and worldwide (4,5,6).
 Minimizing surgical waitlists is deemed an important factor in keeping individuals and populations healthy and productive.